On the trail of global pollution drift

 In the Northern Hemisphere, motor vehicle and industrial emissions are the most common sources of atmospheric carbon monoxide.
 By associating elevated levels of ozone with increased amounts of carbon monoxide, Jacob could locate anthropogenic pollution sources in North America, Asia, and Europe.

-Jacob's findings corresponded with results from the Goddard Earth Observing System Chem (GEOS-Chem) model, which simulates the chemical composition of the atmosphere using meteorological data from the NASA Global Modeling and Assimilation Office.
+Jacob's findings corresponded with results from NASA's Goddard Earth Observing System Chem (GEOS-Chem) model, which simulates the chemical composition of the atmosphere using meteorological data from NASA's Global Modeling and Assimilation Office.
 "This northern midlatitude pollution belt appears to be very consistent between the model results and the TES observations," he said.
 "That gives us confidence in the predictions that we can make for intercontinental transport of ozone pollution."

 Air pollution observations are important for air quality agencies that are trying to measure how much pollution is drifting into their countries.
 "Using the GEOS-Chem model, we've been giving numbers to the EPA, but until we received the TES data, we weren't able to provide a check on those numbers," Jacob said.